aritroCoder/Snaptos/README.md

 # Aptos Wallet - Metamask Snap

-Welcome to Aptos Wallet, a revolutionary Metamask Snap that brings support for the non-EVM blockchain, Aptos.
+Welcome to Aptos Wallet, a Metamask Snap that brings support for the non-EVM L1 blockchain, Aptos.
 This feature-rich wallet is designed to provide users with a seamless experience for managing Aptos assets, executing transactions, and accessing various advanced functionalities, all within the familiar Metamask environment.

 ## Features